flomesh-io/pipy/README.md

 # Pipy

-Pipy is a tiny, high performance, highly stable, programmable proxy.
-Written in C++, built on top of Asio asynchronous I/O library, Pipy is extremely lightweight and fast, making it one of the best choices for service mesh sidecars.
+Pipy is a high performance programmable network proxy.
+Written in C++, Pipy is extremely lightweight and fast, making it an ideal solution to service mesh proxies.

-With builtin JavaScript support, thanks to PipyJS, Pipy is highly customizable and also predictable in performance with no garbage collection overhead found in other scriptable counterparts.
+With the builtin JavaScript support, thanks to PipyJS, Pipy is highly customizable as well as predictable in performance since PipyJS opts for reference counting memory management and thus has no uneven garbage collection overhead we constantly see in other similar systems.

-At its core, Pipy has a modular design with a set of fundamental filters that can be chained together to make a pipeline, through which network data can flow and get processed along the way.
-The way Pipy is designed makes it versatile enough for not only service mesh sidecars but also other use cases involving intermediate message processing between network nodes.
+At its core, Pipy is of a modular design provided with a range of fundamental filters that can be chained up to make a pipeline, where network data is pumped in and get processed.
+The way Pipy is designed makes it extremely versatile even outside of a service mesh environment.
+Due to its scriptable nature, it also benefits any sorts of situations involving intermediate message processing between network nodes where Pipy can be used as a forward/backward proxy, a load balancer, an API gateway, a static HTTP server, a node in a CDN, a health checker, a serverless function trigger, or however you want to combine all those features by just a few lines of script.

 # Compatibility